atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Interceptors can range from partial, which perform limited cleanup without terminating the pod, to controllers and higher-level controllers, which can terminate the pod gracefully.
 Generic fallback interceptors can be used if all other concrete ones fail or are unavailable.
+Verification interceptors can run after the pod has terminated.

 First, the interceptor should register itself with all the pods it is interested in evicting/intercepting (either partially or fully) by adding itself to the